Mitigating the barren plateau problem in linear optics: Derivations for the dual-valued phase shifter

-We may wonder why the ancillary state $|\mathbf{a}\rangle = |1,0\rangle$ is able to induce the action of the second degree polynomial of Eq.~\eqref{eq:dvps_polynomial} when theorem~\ref{thm:1} states that it should induce a first degree polynomial $P_1(\hat{n})$ in the number operator.
-The reason is that the additional factor of $u_{00}^{\hat{n}}$ boosts the degree of the polynomial by one, effectively giving rise to a second degree polynomial on this Fock layer.
+We may wonder why the ancillary state $|\mathbf{a}\rangle = |1,0\rangle$ is able to induce the action of the second order polynomial of Eq.~\eqref{eq:dvps_polynomial} when theorem~\ref{thm:1} states that it should induce a polynomial $P_1(\hat{n})$ of degree $1$ in the number operator.
+The reason is that the additional factor of $u_{00}^{\hat{n}}$ boosts the degree of the polynomial by one, giving rise to a polynomial of degree $2$ on this Fock layer.
 More precisely, with a single ancillary photon we generate an operator of the form

-which, via polynomial interpolation, is equivalent to a second degree polynomial on the second Fock layer.
-If $u_{00} = 1$ then $M$ is just a first degree polynomial.
+which, via polynomial interpolation, is equivalent to a polynomial of degree two on the second Fock layer.
+If $u_{00} = 1$ then $M$ is just a first order polynomial.

 Now whether the polynomial we generate is what we would like is another matter, which is where the additional empty ancillary mode aids us.
 This empty ancillary mode allows the submatrix of the encoded unitary $u$ corresponding to the occupied input and output modes to have more freedom.
 If we have one ancillary photon, then Eq.~\eqref{eq:induced_amplitudes} gives us the amplitudes